CyberSecuriTim/dns-overview/README.md

 ![image](https://github.com/user-attachments/assets/6010676e-b2be-4440-9d99-d73463a59d01)

-- FYI, quad 9 (9.9.9.9) is a public and free DNS service.
+- FYI, Quad9 is a public and free DNS service.
+  - Their DNS servers have an IP address of "9.9.9.9".

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------